bsc-wdc/compss-doc/COMPSs_Manuals/source/index.rst

   transfers.

-- **Standard programming languages:** COMPSs is based on the popular programming language Java, but also offers language bindings for Python (PyCOMPSs) and C/C++ applications.
+- **Standard programming languages:** COMPSs is based on the popular programming language Java, but also offers language bindings for Python (PyCOMPSs), C/C++ and R applications.
   This makes it easier to learn the model since programmers can reuse most of their previous knowledge.